 The Incentive Plan cannot collectively exceed a maximum of 10% of the Company's total common shares issued and outstanding at any given time.
-As a consequence of the foregoing, taking into account the outstanding share capital of the Company, under no circumstances, as long as this does not vary, and provided that the shares already accrued are delivered to their beneficiaries, the percentage of Incentive Shares in any year, nor in aggregate may exceed 7.0% of the Ordinary Shares of the Company on the day of formulation of this policy of the annual accounts for the year ended December 31, 2023.
-The second period of validity of said plan, which ended on June 30, 2022, the Board of Directors has evaluated compliance with the conditions, which were as
+As a consequence of the foregoing, taking into account the outstanding share capital of the Company, under no circumstances, as long as this does not vary, and provided that the shares already accrued are delivered to their beneficiaries, the percentage of Incentive Shares in any year, nor in aggregate may exceed 7.0% of the Ordinary Shares of the Company on the day of formulation of this policy of the annual accounts for the year ended December 31 2024.

-For the second period of validity of said plan, which ended on June 30, 2022, the Board of Directors has evaluated compliance with the conditions, which were as follows:
+For the second period of validity of said plan, which ended on June 30 2022, the Board of Directors has evaluated compliance with the conditions, which were as follows: